Heavy water: Norway

 In 1934, Norsk Hydro built the first commercial heavy water plant at Vemork, Tinn, eventually producing 4 kg per day.
-From 1940 and throughout World War II, the plant was under German control and the Allies decided to destroy the plant and its heavy water to inhibit German development of nuclear weapons.
-In late 1942, a planned raid called Operation Freshman by British airborne troops failed, both gliders crashing.
+From 1940 and throughout World War II, the plant was under German control, and the Allies decided to destroy the plant and its heavy water to inhibit German development of nuclear weapons.
+In late 1942, a planned raid called Operation Freshman by British airborne troops failed, with both gliders crashing.
 The raiders were killed in the crash or subsequently executed by the Germans.

 On the night of 27 February 1943 Operation Gunnerside succeeded.
 Norwegian commandos and local resistance managed to demolish small, but key parts of the electrolytic cells, dumping the accumulated heavy water down the factory drains.

 On 16 November 1943, the Allied air forces dropped more than 400 bombs on the site.
 The Allied air raid prompted the Nazi government to move all available heavy water to Germany for safekeeping.
 On 20 February 1944, a Norwegian partisan sank the ferry M/F Hydro carrying heavy water across Lake Tinn, at the cost of 14 Norwegian civilian lives, and most of the heavy water was presumably lost.
 A few of the barrels were only half full, hence buoyant, and may have been salvaged and transported to Germany.